 The colors used for paintings used to be stone colors traditionally, made by crushing the stones of various colors.
 Now they use acrylic colors that are readily available in the market.
 And do not need any effort for preparing the color.
 Some commissioned work is still done in the stone colors.

-Watch this video explaining the story of a Cherial painting.
+Watch this video explaining the story in a painting.

 I could not find a painting to pick up.
 But I hope I will meet these artists again and will be able to pick a painting that I can connect with.